Kholeka98/Amazon-analysis/README.md

 This table allows for analysis of sales performance at the product level.
 Key attributes such as product category, size, and fulfillment method (e.g Amazon or merchant) are stored, enabling insights into product popularity and fulfillment preferences.

-2. **Feature Engineering**
+- Build a database.
+- Define a table  and import NOT NULL data into the table.

+3. ### Feature Engineering
-     - Add a new column named ` revenue ` using the metric Revenue = quantity * Price.
+     - Add a new column named ` revenue ` using the metric Revenue = Quantity * Price.
-     - Add a new column named ` month_name ` which extracts the month of the week from the date field.

      - Add a new column named ` year ` which extracts the year from the date field.
      - Add a new column named `total_quantity` that computes the total quantity sold for each record, aggregating the quantities of all products.
      - Add a new column named `total_revenue` that computes the total revenue generated for each record, aggregating the revenue of all products.